 The Peperomia leaves cover and hang over this container

-If you have a plant whose leaves completely cover the top of the container and you can’t barely get a nozzle around the leaves without damaging them, then you might want to bottom water.
+If you have a plant whose leaves completely cover the top of the container and you can’t barely get a nozzle around the leaves without damaging them, then you might want to bottom water, especially if you struggle to see if your pkant needs more or less water.
 For example, Peperomia Frost and Rosso can be so flushed out and full that it's hard even to fit your plant meter prongs into the soil.
 But we recommend being extra careful and doing it anyway to check before watering.
 African violets can also be ones you may want to bottom water from time to time.
 Their leaves are fuzzy, and certain chemicals in the water can leave marks or brown the leaves if some are left on them.

 Also, if leaves are lying on the topsoil, lift them off the soil.
 Brush them off and place some pebbles on the surface, so the leaves are not constantly lying on top of the moist soil.
 If not, the leaves will soak up moisture, and cause the leaves to discolor or rot.